rickwillcox/react-typescript-chrome-extension-template/README.md

-Credit: This repo was cloned from [React-Content-Script](https://github.com/yosevu/react-content-script) - I've added quite a few more features including background scripts and state management.
+Credit: The base of this repo was cloned from [React-Content-Script](https://github.com/yosevu/react-content-script) - I've added quite a few more features including background scripts and state management.

 # React TypeScript Chrome Extension Template